 Notes

-- Tea leaves or tea bag: For best flavor, whether using loose tea leaves or tea bags, wait for the water to boil before adding them.
+- Tea leaves or tea bag: For the best flavor, whether using loose tea leaves or tea bags, wait for the water to boil before adding them.

-- Ginger: Fresh ginger gives best results in this recipe.
+- Ginger: Fresh ginger gives the best results in this recipe.
 Allow it to cook in boiling water before you add milk to prevent curdling.

 - Making ahead: This chai can be made ahead and stored in a thermos for up to 3 hours.